Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Asymptotic behavior

-On the other hand, the limit $a\to 0$ corresponds to the system approaching the singularity, which, for the expanding branch, takes place as $\tau\to -\infty$.
+On the other hand, the limit $a\to 0$ corresponds to the system approaching the singularity, which, for the expanding branch, takes place at $\tau\to -\infty$.
 Therefore, by taking this limit in \eqref{sol_a_single_matter_pos}, the evolution of $a$ can be approximated as

-for $P\neq 0$.
-For the isotropic ($P=0$) case the evolution is given by \eqref{limit_isotropic}.
+for $P\neq 0$ and $\omega\neq 1$.
+For the isotropic ($P=0$) case with $\omega\neq 1$, the evolution is given by \eqref{limit_isotropic}.
 Hence, unless $P=0$, in this limit $a$ evolves exponentially in $\tau$, mirroring precisely the evolution of the vacuum (Kasner) solution, as given in Eq.~\eqref{sol_a_Kasner_vacuum}.
 In order to translate this to the cosmological time $t$, we can just consider the relation obtained for the vacuum solution \eqref{cosmological_time_vacuum}, which leads to the form

 To finish with this analysis, let us evaluate the Kretschmann scalar \eqref{kretschmann} in this limit.
-For the $P=0$ case, it scales as a power-law \eqref{kretschmann_isotropic}, and therefore always diverges towards the singularity, regardless of the matter type.
-For $\rho_0>0$ and $P\neq 0$ in the limit towards the singularity, $\tau\to -\infty$,
+For the $P=0$ case, it scales as a power law \eqref{kretschmann_isotropic}, and therefore always diverges towards the singularity, regardless of the matter type.
+For $\rho_0>0$, $\omega\neq 1$, and $P\neq 0$ in the limit towards the singularity, $\tau\to -\infty$,

 where we have defined $\cos\theta:=-p_+/P$ and $\sin\theta:=- p_-/P$.
 This scaling is identical to the behavior of the Kretschmann scalar in the exact vacuum model \eqref{Kretschmann_vacuum}.
 Again, making use of the relations \eqref{cosmological_time_vacuum} and \eqref{evolution_alpha_Kasner_singularity}, we can write this result in the comoving gauge,